 Truckers and trucking companies are highly regulated by the Federal Motor Carrier Safety Administration (FMCSA).

 The FMCSA and the state of Ohio both enforce several regulations.
-Some of the ones we often address during truck accident cases include:
+Some of the ones we often address during truck accident cases in Franklin County include:

 - Weight and size restrictions